Precrop Payoffs: Causal machine learning reveals large but variable yield benefits of crop rotation in major breadbaskets: Materials and Methods

-Throughout the text, we present estimates of the net effects of crop rotation on yield and how those net effects vary with weather.
+Throughout the text, we present estimates of the net effects of cropping sequences on yield and how those net effects vary with weather.
 The net effects consist of the direct effect of rotation on crop yield as well as the presumably negative indirect effect of crop rotation on yield that is mediated by changes in chemical input use.
-Throughout the text, in cases where it is important to distinguish between the net effects on yields that we estimate and the direct effects on yields (i.e., the effect of crop rotation on yield at fixed chemical input levels) that are often studied in field experiments, we refer to the latter as ``direct rotation benefits".
-The net rotation (or diversification) benefits we estimate are essentially the benefit of crop rotation (or diversification) on yield when the treated units (i.e., the rotated (or diversified) units) are defined to also use their actual reduction in chemical inputs compared to the control units (i.e., the nonrotated (or non-diversified) units).
-The rotation (and diversification) benefits we study are causal quantities of interest, but we note that they only capture the yield benefits of rotation and do not capture additional benefits associated with reduced chemical input costs.
+Throughout the text, in cases where it is important to distinguish between the net effects on yields that we estimate and the direct effects on yields (i.e., the cropping sequence effects at fixed chemical input levels) that are often studied in field experiments, we refer to the latter as ``direct".
+The net precrop (or diversification) effects we estimate are essentially the precrop (or diversification) effects on yield when the treated units (i.e., the rotated (or diversified) units) are defined to also use their actual reduction in chemical inputs compared to the control units (i.e., the nonrotated (or non-diversified) units).
+The precrop (and diversification) effects we study are causal quantities of interest, but we note that they only capture the yield benefits of rotation and do not capture additional benefits associated with reduced chemical input costs.